Feb 25, 2026

 When you maintain clear agent roles, your multi-agent system delivers specialized expertise in coordination rather than becoming an expensive collection of confused generalists.

-Standard tools fail because stack traces assume linear execution and breakpoints require repeatable state.
+Standard tools fail because stack traces assume linear execution, and breakpoints require repeatable state.
 To regain observability, use these essential practices:

 • Structured logging: Assign correlation IDs to every message, plan, and tool call to reconstruct end-to-end traces, similar to Anthropic's centralized token collection